Magnolia Table / 2132 South Valley Mills Drive

 Located on the northwest corner of Bagby and Valley Mills Road, I vaguely recall when this Jack in the Box was brand new (1999) but I don't remember anything before it.
 It's worth noting that I never actually purchased anything from here until nearly 20 years after it was built.
 The Valley Mills stoplight is the last major junction of Bagby.
 An eastern section exists near Baylor, but it is separated by I-35.
 However, this section goes all the way to Hewitt and beyond.

 In March 2016, a Pizza Patrón opened, which replaced a Pizza Patrón in the nearby shopping center.
 This store closed less than two years later.
 The Papa John's before it at this address operated from 1995 to the mid-2010s.
-A daiquiri shop operates in the space today; however, little can be found about it.
+It holds "Boozy Beans Coffery" and "Daiquiri Fusion", operating as one business.

 CVS/pharmacy / 1513 S. Valley Mills Drive